olewsaa/amateur-radio/G90/README.md

 ## Update the firmware

-Example is shown for 1.79b03 version, the firmware files have the extension xgf.
+Example is shown for the 1.79b03 version, the firmware files have the extension xgf.

 ### Display unit
 Unplug radio from power, plug power back and